 Read the SeisComP documentation of MLv for more details and the configuration.

 Nuttli magnitude for Canada and other Cratonic regions.

-Read the SeisComP documentation of Mn for the configuration.
+Read the SeisComP documentation of Mn for more details and the configuration.

-Magnitude developed for teleseismic body waves. mb is defined on the amplitude of the first few cycles of the P-wave, typically a time window of 20 s - 30 s.
-Only the first few cycles are used to minimize the effects of radiation pattern and depth phases, which result in complicate waveform signatures.
-The general formula is
+Magnitude developed for teleseismic body waves. mb is defined on the amplitude of the first few cycles of the P-wave restituted to WWSSN_SP.

 Ms is a magnitude scale based on teleseismic surface waves.
 Historically, Ms is based on measurements of the maximum horizontal true ground motion displacement amplitudes